Left: Colorized SEM image of a soybean cyst nematode and an egg (photo: WSU Extension)

 There will be two field trips held during the regular class time.
 See the schedule for the dates.
 On these days, we will meet at the loading dock (the entrance at the northwest corner of the Science atrium, near the parking lot.
 It is your responsibility to wear weather-appropriate clothing that you are willing to get dirty (e.g. not bare feet or 6-inch stiletto heels), and bring a notebook and pencil.

-I have official office hours (see the table at the top of this page) when you are most likely to find me in my office in Hall of Science 150.
-However, you are welcome to bring questions to my office whenever the door is open.
+I have official office hours when you are most likely to find me in my office in Hall of Science 150; see the top of this page for those times.
+I know that Whitman students have busy schedules, and it is common that students can't make my scheduled office hours.
+No problem!
+You can handle this in several ways: first, you are welcome to bring questions to my office whenever the door is open (or even a little bit open - sometimes it gets noisy in the Science atrium).
 You may want to check my schedule for the best times to find me.
+If this does not work for you, contact me by email and we will schedule a time that works for you.

 I use a standard system for grading based on your percentage of total possible points: